Peat swamp forest: Ecology

-Peat swamp forest are unusual ecosystems, with trees reaching as high in 70 m in South East Asian ecoregions—vastly different from the peatlands of the north temperate and boreal zones (which are dominated by Sphagnum mosses, grasses, sedges and shrubs).
+Peat swamp forests are unusual ecosystems, with trees reaching as high in 70 m in South East Asia—vastly different from the peatlands of the north temperate and boreal zones (which are dominated by Sphagnum mosses, grasses, sedges and shrubs).
 The spongy, unstable, waterlogged, anaerobic beds of peat can be up to 20 m deep with low pH (pH 2.9 – 4) and low nutrients, and the forest floor is seasonally flooded.
 The water is stained dark brown by the tannins that leach from the fallen leaves and peat – hence the name blackwater swamps.
-During the dry season, the peat remains waterlogged and pools remain among the trees.
-Water level on the peat is usually 20 cm below the surface. however, during a severe El Nino, this water level might drop to 40 cm below the surface and increase the risk of burning.
+During the dry season, the peat remains waterlogged, and pools remain among the trees.
+Water level on the peat is usually 20 cm below the surface.
+During a severe El Nino, the water level might drop to 40 cm below the surface and increase the risk of forest fire.

 Peat forest contains high amount of carbon due to its soil nature, categorized as histosols with characteristics of high organic material content (70–99%).
-This carbon pool is stabilized by the low temperature on temperate peat, and by the water logging on tropical peat.
+This carbon pool is stabilized by the low temperature on temperate peat, and by the waterlogging on tropical peat.
 Disturbances that change the temperature or the water content of the peat will release this stored carbon into the atmosphere, exacerbating human-made climate change.
 Estimation of carbon content of tropical peat ranges from 50 Gt carbon to 88 Gt carbon.